 Tracey Dallahan-McLauchlin has been practicing law for over 25 years primarily as a labor and employment attorney.
 Her practice primarily includes representing businesses and clients in the local community in all aspects of employment law including Title VII; the Americans With Disabilities Act; the Age Discrimination in Employment Act; the Fair Labor Standards Act; the Family Medical Leave Act; State and Local Fair Employment Practices, Leave, and Wage Acts; employment contracts; and employee handbooks.
 She provides compliance advice and counsel to employers, and when disputes arise, represents her clients in administrative proceedings before the EEOC and the Maryland Commission on Civil Rights and in federal and state trial and appellate courts, including the United States Court of Appeals for the Fourth Circuit, the United States District Court for the District of Maryland, the Maryland Court of Appeals, the Maryland Court of Special Appeals and Circuit Courts throughout the state.

-Ms. Dallahan-McLauchlin attended the Dickinson School of Law in Carlisle, Pennsylvania where she pursued a concentration in labor and employment law, was an associate editor of the Dickinson Law Review and a member of the Woolsack Honor Society.
+Ms. Dallahan-McLauchlin attended the Dickenson School of Law in Carlisle, Pennsylvania where she pursued a concentration in labor and employment law, was an associate editor of the Dickenson Law Review and a member of the Woolsack Honor Society.
 She received the Corpus Juris Secundum Award for achievement in civil procedure as well as the Cali Excellence for the Future Award for achievements in Alternative Dispute Resolution.
 While pursuing her studies, Ms. McLauchlin served as a judicial law clerk to the Honorable George E. Hoffer of the Pennsylvania Court of Common Pleas.

 Upon graduation from law school, Ms. McLauchlin served as a judicial law clerk to the Honorable Albert J. Matricciani, Jr. in the Circuit Court for Baltimore City.